Cacodemon345/VSBHDASF/README.md

 # Usage
 Same as upstream VSBHDA.
 However, soundfonts require setting the `SOUNDFONT` environment variable to the path to soundfont (e.g. `set SOUNDFONT=\path\to\soundfont`) before launching.
 Alternatively, you may put a soundfont file named `sfont.sf2` in the directory where the executable resides and launch it in the exact same directory.

 The MPU-401 options from the BLASTER environment variable is respected, but can be overriden with the `/P` switch, immediately followed by the I/O address of the emulated MPU-401 without any spaces (e.g. `/P330`).
+Note that either the `/P` argument or the MPU-401 option in the environment variable must be set, as otherwise it will not enable MPU-401 emulation.